Whatever the reason, you are entitled to remove an authorized user from your account. Learn how to do it properly now.

 Although adding an authorized user to your account can usually be done on the card issuer’s website, in an app or over the phone, many issuers only remove authorized users over the phone.
 This means you may have to call your credit card issuer to have your authorized user removed.

 If you wind up calling your card issuer to have an authorized user removed, you just need to tell them you want the authorized user account closed immediately, and the issuer will do so.

 You can always call the number on the back of your card to start the process.
 You can also call the customer service phone numbers for any of the major credit card issuers or try out their online process (where available), which are shared in the chart below.

 |Credit card issuer||Phone number||Online|

 |American Express||800-528-2122||American Express|

 |Citibank||800-950-5114||Costco Anywhere Visa® Card|

-After you’ve contacted the issuer to make the request, reclaimed or destroyed the user’s card (or had the account numbers changed), there is nothing left for you to do.
-You’ll have the account all to yourself again.
+After you’ve contacted the issuer to make the request, there’s nothing left for you to do since the authorized user card can no longer be used for new purchases.
+For better or worse, you’ll have the account all to yourself again.